Choreography: Etymology and history

-Modern dance brought a new, more naturalistic style of choreography, including by Russian choreographer Michel Fokine (1880-1942) and Isadora Duncan (1878-1927), and since then styles have varied between realistic representation and abstraction.
-Merce Cunningham, George Balanchine, and Sir Frederick Ashton were all influential choreographers of classical or abstract dance, but Balanchine and Ashton, along with Martha Graham, Leonide Massine, Jerome Robbins and others also created representational works.
-Isadora Duncan loved natural movement and improvisation.
-The work of Alvin Ailey (1931-1989), an African-American dancer, choreographer, and activist, spanned many styles of dance, including ballet, jazz, modern dance, and theatre.
+Modern dance brought a new, more naturalistic style of choreography, including by Russian choreographer Michel Fokine (1880–1942) and Isadora Duncan (1878–1927), and since then styles have varied between realistic representation and abstraction.
+Merce Cunningham, George Balanchine, and Sir Frederick Ashton were all influential choreographers of classical or abstract dance; Balanchine and Ashton, along with Martha Graham, Leonide Massine, Jerome Robbins and others also created representational works.
+Isadora Duncan favored natural movement and improvisation.
+The work of Alvin Ailey (1931–1989), an African-American dancer, choreographer, and activist, spanned many dance styles, including ballet, jazz, modern dance, and theatre.

 Dance choreography techniques

 Dances are designed by applying one or both of these fundamental choreographic methods: